eddelbuettel/rcppziggurat/README.md

 You should know what you are doing when deploying this package.
 If in doubt, stick with the default generators.

+## Vignette

+The package contains a [detailed vignette](http://dirk.eddelbuettel.com/papers/RcppZiggurat.pdf)  summarizing the methods, the implementation as well as the statistical properties (examined via three different tests) and the generator speed.

 ## Status

 The package currently contains six different implementations.
 Two are